Corrine2212/project_01_travel_bucket_list/work_log/day_2_saturday.md

-# Work Log - day 1 - Friday 14th April
+# Work Log - day 2 - Saturday 15th April

 ### What I did/worked on:
 - added a country controller